kthotav/TopoJSON-Maps/README.md

 Alternatively, if you do not have a GitHub account, then you may email the owner `kthotav@gmail.com` or connect via `Twitter:kthotav`.

 ### Instructions for Contributing
 To contribute a TopoJSON formatted map, fork the repository and clone it locally.
 Make your changes in the `Contributions` directory.
 Create a sub directory with your GitHub username in the `Contributions` directory.
-You may then include any .json files you wish and include a README.md to explain what exactly are the files you are adding.
+You may then include any .json files.
+Be sure to include a README.md to explain what exactly are the files you are adding.
 Please do not tamper with other contributors directory or the files outside the contributions directory.
 I will only merge the change or update the repository if necessary.

 Your pull request will be denied if: